Mirror symmetry for extended affine Weyl groups: Landau--Ginzburg superpotentials from Lie theory

-The Dynkin diagram for the affine $E_6$ root system is given in \cref{Fig:E6Dynkin}, for which the canonical label is $\bar k=3$.
+The Dynkin diagram for the affine $E_6$ root system is given in \cref{fig:dynkin}, for which the canonical label is $\bar k=3$.
+In this case there are two nontrivial minimal irreducible representations, the 27-dimensional fundamental representation $\rho_{1}=(\mathbf{27})$ with highest weight $\omega_1$ and its dual representation $\rho_{5}=(\overline{\mathbf{27}})$ with highest weight $\omega_5$, related by complex conjugation. \\

-In the case of $E_6$, there are two nontrivial minimal irreducible representations: the 27-dimensional fundamental representation $\rho_{1}=(\mathbf{27})$ with highest weight $\omega_1$ or its dual representation $\rho_{5}=(\overline{\mathbf{27}})$ with highest weight $\omega_5$, related by complex conjugation.
-The character relations \eqref{eq:decnum} are given explicitly for $\rho_{1}$ in Appendix \ref{Section:AppenA}.
-The resulting family of spectral curves has fibres which are hyperelliptic curves of genus 5, with Newton polygon as shown in Figure \ref{Fig:E6Newt}, and ramification profile over $\infty$
+The character relations \eqref{eq:decnum} are given explicitly for $\omega=\omega_1$ in the appendix.
+The resulting family of spectral curves has fibres which are hyperelliptic curves of genus 5, with Newton polygon as shown in \cref{Fig:E6Newt}, and ramification profile over $\infty$